gregorwolf/SAP-NPM-API-collection/apis/vscode-cds/README.md

 # @sap/vscode-cds

 This package is not intended to be installed.
-For installation, please refer to [SAP Cloud Platform core data services plug-in for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=SAPSE.vscode-cds) on the Visual Studio Marketplace.
+For installation, please refer to [SAP CDS language support](https://marketplace.visualstudio.com/items?itemName=SAPSE.vscode-cds) on the Visual Studio Marketplace.

 See the [documentation](https://cap.cloud.sap/docs/get-started/tools) for further information on tools.